Team-Pr0xy/shushjax/readme.md

 ### Server side.

-The original PJAX headers are being replaced with the partial page method from pjaw-fw

-Update your code to return only the main content area when the X-PJAX header is set, while returning the full website layout when it is not.

-	<?php
-	$headers = getallheaders();
-	if(($headers['X-PJAX'] == 'true')){
-		//Output content on its own.
-	}else{
-		//Output content with wrapper/layout
-	}
+The original PJAX header-based way of doing things has been replaced with the partial file method from pjax-fw.
+In the root directory of your website, add a folder called "partials".
+Update your code to create copies of your pages under this directory with only the main content area intact.
+For example, if the original page was example.com/oceans/pacific.html, then the partial page should be located at example.com/partials/oceans/pacific.html.

+Unfortunately, shushjax cannot currently function on websites where you cannot place content directly under the root domain.
+This will be fixed in the future.

-If you are unable to change the backend code, or simply do not want to.
-So long as smartLoad is enabled (which it is by default), PJAX-Standalone will extract the container_divs content from the returned HTML and apply it to the current page meaning PJAX loading will still work as expect (although some of PJAX's performance gains may be lost).
+If you are unable to create partial pages, or simply do not want to, a solution is coming.
+So long as smartLoad is enabled, shushjax can extract the container_divs content from the returned HTML and apply it to the current page meaning shushjax loading will still work as expect (although some of shushjax's performance gains may be lost).
+This functionality is not yet implemented.